Indian Art History

 This period is called the Golden Age of India and was marked by extensive inventions and discoveries in science, technology, engineering, art, dialectic, literature, logic, mathematics, astronomy, religion and philosophy that crystallized the elements of what is generally known as Hindu culture.

 The Gupta period saw the classic phase of Indian sculpture.
 Through centuries of evolution, this art of sculpture-making reached a stage of perfection.
 The sculptors were matured enough to transform stone into images of superb beauty.
 They were under no external influence.
 Their technique of art was at its best.
-In perfect precision and masterly skill, they could shape the stone into any object of attraction.
+In perfect precision and masterly skill, they could shape the stone into an object of attraction.
 They also set pattern to their art which became an ideal model for the future.
 Their works became the model for the coming ages.

 Among the finest examples of the Gupta sculpture, the images of Buddha in large numbers stand out the foremost.
 The seated image of Buddha belonging to Sarnath has been rightly regarded as the finest of all Buddha images in India.
 It seems to convey the true messages of Buddhism.

-The standing Buddha of Mathura, and the colossal copper statue of Buddha which is now in a British museum are some other excellent examples of the Gupta sculpture.
+The standing Buddha of Mathura and the colossal copper statue of Buddha which is now in a British museum are some other excellent examples of the Gupta sculpture.

 The Hindu images, too, went by the physical beauty of their figures, dignity of their divinity, and grace of their spiritual being.
 Among the best examples of Hindu images, the Vishnu Image of Mathura and the Varaha Image of Udayagiri are considered wonderful.
 On the body of the Deogarh Temple, the sculptures represent the episodes relating to Rama and Krishna.
-They are of attractive style.
+They are of an attractive style.
 The images of Siva and of other Hindu gods and goddesses were made in large numbers at various places.
 All of them possessed dignity.
-Their faces revealed spiritual expression and moods of divinity according to the puranic descriptions of their individuality.
+Their faces revealed spiritual expression and moods of divinity according to the Puranic descriptions of their individuality.
 It seems, as if, the sculptors were translating the themes from Sanskrit texts into religious versions on stones.

 The Gupta sculpture thus enhanced the value of the Indian culture greatly.
 They remained as models for the posterity.
 They also served as models for the Indian sculptural art in several countries of South-East Asia.